hakankorhasan/H2o-optimizer-task/README.md

   - Additionally, to optimize the date formatting process, you can create an extension for the Date type.
 This extension allows you to reuse a single DateFormatter instance, reducing the overhead of creating a new formatter every time.

     ![image](https://github.com/hakankorhasan/H2o-optimizer-task/assets/75501687/5fae5b8f-490f-4a2d-a0d7-2cbd05c838b8)

+    - By using this extension, you can create a `DateFormatter` instance once and pass it as a parameter wherever needed, avoiding unnecessary formatter creation for each date operation.
+This optimization can significantly reduce the performance cost associated with date formatting.

  ## Asynchronous Data Processing (Big Data)